 Benefits are funded by contributions and investment earnings.
-Contributions are made by active members of the Pension Fund in accordance with the LGPS (Scotland) Regulations 2018 and range from 5.5% to 12% of pensionable pay for the financial year ending 31 March 2021.
+Contributions are made by active members of the Pension Fund in accordance with the LGPS (Scotland) Regulations 2018 and range from 5.5% to 12% of pensionable pay for the financial year ending 31 March 2023.

 Employee contributions are matched by employers' contributions which are set based on triennial actuarial funding valuations.
-The actuarial valuation as at 31 March 2017 set these employers' contribution rates which range from 18.0% to 26.3% of pensionable pay in 2020/21.
+The actuarial valuation as at 31 March 2020 set these employers' contribution rates which range from 22.0% to 36.0% of pensionable pay in 2022/23.
 Additional monetary payments towards deficit recovery were also set.

 The most current valuation took place as at 31 March 2020.
-Employers' contributions set in the March 2020 valuation will come into effect from 1 April 2021.
+Employers' contributions set in the March 2020 valuation came into effect on 1 April 2021.